OlegMazurov/Janus/README.md

 ------------------ | --- | --- | ---- | --- | --- | --- | --- | --- | --- | --- | --- | ---
 **New state:**     |**0**|**0**|**0**|**1**|**same¹**|**0**|**0**|**0**|**0**|**0**|...|**0**

-¹ - the state of the center cell of the face to which all four alive cells belong, if any.
+Here, **same¹** is the state of the center cell of the face to which all four alive cells belong, if and when they do.

 When iterating over the 27 cells, one can assign to each three relative coordinates: _-1, 0, 1_.
 The center cell will be _(0, 0, 0)_.
 One vertex will be _(-1, -1, -1)_ and the opposite - _(1, 1, 1)_.